MadcapJake/language-perl6fe/README.md

-# Atom Perl 6 Support - Fun Edition!
+# Atom Perl 6 Support - Forgotten Edition!

 [![apm package][apm-ver-link]][releases]
 [![][dl-badge]][apm-pkg-link]
 [![][mit-badge]][mit]
 [![][slack-badge]][slack]

-A more colorful, thoughtful, and helpful language grammar for Perl 6.
+This used to be my attempt at improving the Perl 6 highlighter over the builtin one for Atom.
+I have since lost almost all of my time for programming.
+Thankfully the Perl 6 community has taken it upon themselves to continue where I left off and make it an [official] project. **Please use the official [atom-language-perl6][official] highlighter going forward and not my own as this package is not maintained.**

 Derived from the builtin [language-perl](https://github.com/atom/language-perl) package but with many bugfixes and additions.
-You might ask why I didn't just add a PR there but I feel that this package adds quite a bit more that it might not be everyone's cup of tea.
-However, I do plan on adding support for autocomplete+, linter, atom-build, and atom-runner.
-Maybe even integrating a perl6 REPL would be fun!
+You might ask why I didn't just add a PR there but I feel that this package adds quite a bit more that it might not be everyone's cup of tea. ~~However, I do plan on adding support for autocomplete+, linter, atom-build, and atom-runner.
+Maybe even integrating a perl6 REPL would be fun!~~

 ![A screenshot of an funnified Perl 6 file](https://raw.githubusercontent.com/MadcapJake/language-perl6fe/master/images/example3.png)